Holeey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions script for copying permissions 11-directories_permissions script adds execute permissions to all sub-directories in a current directory 13-change_group script changes group owners
+10-mirror_permissions script for copying permissions 11-directories_permissions script adds execute permissions to all sub-directories in a current directory 13-change_group script changes group owners 12-directory_permissions script makes a directory with a permission 751